2025-2026 US Market Research

 Visibility & Parking

-SUVs have bigger blind spots but better forward visibility than sedans
+Bigger blind spots but better forward view than sedans

-Rear visibility: Look behind you without the camera.
-Many SUVs have tiny rear windows.
-Is the backup camera crisp and wide-angle?
+Rear visibility: Many SUVs have tiny rear windows.
+Is the backup camera wide-angle?

 Blind spots: Check over your shoulder during a lane change.
-C-pillars on SUVs can be thick.
-Does BSM (blind spot monitoring) compensate?
+Does BSM compensate?

-360-degree camera: If available, test the surround-view system.
-This feature is a game-changer for sedan converts.
+360-degree camera: If available, this is a game-changer for sedan converts.

 💺